AUTOMATIC1111/stable-diffusion-webui/README.md

 ## Usage example
 [target.webm](https://user-images.githubusercontent.com/112324253/188291339-9d146a9a-ba9f-4671-9bd8-c8b55fd48ba6.webm)

+## Updates
+- krita.bat now starts webui too on usual address: http://127.0.0.1:7860.
+Just don't try to run SD both in Krita and in webui simultaneously, it will give you CUDA error most likely

 ## Installing and running

 If you used previous version which used conda, please make a new install.
 Please install it separately from webui.
+If you got any trouble after updating repo, please try to delete and reinstall it.

 ### Plugin installation